abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 The literal translation of the word *bhikkhu* is "one who begs for alms."
-But in keeping with the commentaries, Ajahn Chah used to emphasize bhikkhu as meaning "one who sees the danger in *saṁsāra*," the danger in the endless round of birth and death, the endless wandering.
+But in keeping with the commentaries, Ajahn Chah used to emphasize bhikkhu as meaning "one who sees the danger in *saṃsāra*," the danger in the endless round of birth and death, the endless wandering.
 That's a useful image for the unfocused, inattentive mind---the mind that does not prioritize, that drifts aimlessly about.
 It wanders to moods of like and dislike, moods of resentment and attachment, and continues to wander on.
-This reflection on one who sees the danger in saṁsāra applies to everybody, not only monks*.* It can encourage us all to make good use of our faculties, to take the opportunities afforded us through our bodies and our minds.
+This reflection on one who sees the danger in saṃsāra applies to everybody, not only monks*.* It can encourage us all to make good use of our faculties, to take the opportunities afforded us through our bodies and our minds.

-So we recollect and reflect on our impending death and the endless cycle of saṁsāra, in order to sustain our attention and to keep the practice as our first priority.
+So we recollect and reflect on our impending death and the endless cycle of saṃsāra, in order to sustain our attention and to keep the practice as our first priority.

 # Happy to Stay at Home